 A Picture of Discipleship at Abide

-At Abide we frame our understanding of discipleship not around defined programmatic steps, but through two movements of the Spirit’s activity in the maturation of the believer: being adorned with beauty and fortified with strength.
+Inside of this, we frame our understanding of discipleship not around defined programmatic steps, but through two movements of the Spirit’s activity in the maturation of the believer: being adorned with beauty and fortified with strength.

 Adorned with beauty